Skip to content

 The mapping pipeline has three stages: LLM-assisted batch generation, per-rule QA, atomic patch.
 Fully open-source and reproducible.

-• Input330 ATR rule YAMLs (detection patterns, test cases, existing metadata), NIST AI RMF 1.0 reference, GenAI Profile, hand-written 5-shot examples.
+• InputThe 330 ATR rule YAMLs that existed in v2.1.0 (detection patterns, test cases, existing metadata), NIST AI RMF 1.0 reference, GenAI Profile, hand-written 5-shot examples.
+Mappings for new rules added to the corpus since v2.1.0 use the same batch pipeline.

 • Batch generatorscripts/expand-nist-mapping.tsClaude Opus + 5-shot prompt + structured output.
 Each rule produces ≥1 primary plus 0–3 secondary subcategory mappings, each with its own context field.
 Subcategory IDs validated strictly against the RMF reference — zero hallucination.